-After this you need to show the lens ranges, moving the zoom and focus lens rings to their physical end-stops a couple of times.
+To reset lens ranges, keep the "Zero Lens" button on the processor unit pressed for about 5 seconds.
+After this you need to do the lens ranges, moving the lens rings to their physical end-stops a couple of times.